raspberrypilearning/remote-control-buggy/en/step_1.md

 With your buggy built, it is now time to add in mechanisms to allow you to remotely control the buggy using one of the following devices:

 1. An Android phone (or tablet)
-2. A Google AIY Voice Kit
+2. A Google AIY Projects Voice Kit
 3. A home-brew remote control

 ## What you will learn

 - How to receive input from an Android device on your Raspberry Pi
 - How to use GPIO pins remotely to control a robot buggy
-- How to process data from an AIY Voice Kit to control a robot buggy
+- How to process data from an AIY Projects Voice Kit to control a robot buggy

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://curriculum.raspberrypi.org/):